-The ongoing trend of workers leaving their jobs worldwide between Spring 2021 and Autumn 2021 has been dubbed the ‘Great Resignation’ or the ‘Big Quit’.
+The ongoing trend of workers leaving their jobs worldwide from Spring 2021 onwards has been dubbed the ‘Great Resignation’ or the ‘Big Quit’.
 But why are workers leaving their jobs – and should you?

 Following the multiple lockdowns (in many countries) due to the Covid-19 pandemic, there has been a marked increase in staff turnover.
 In the UK, 4.7% of workers have resigned, numbers that are at a five year high.
 However, this isn’t just a European issue – the Great Resignation is being felt across the globe.